Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact and policy objectives for 2023.

 Global Citizen strives to shine a spotlight on activists and humanitarians working on the world's most urgent crises; offers a platform for winning concrete commitments; is an incubator for changemakers; and is driven by a community of people who care about their fellow human beings, no matter where they are in the world.

-Why else would Global Citizens from South Africa, France, Egypt, Eswatini, Jordan, Brazil, Mexico, the United States, the Philippines, Sweden, Portugal, Switzerland, Nigeria, Germany, and Colombia join their voices to call for COVID-19 vaccine equity?
+Why else would Global Citizens from South Africa, France, Egypt, Eswatini, Jordan, Brazil, Mexico, the United States, the Philippines, Sweden, Portugal, Switzerland, Nigeria, Germany, Colombia, and more, join their voices to call for COVID-19 vaccine equity?

 What Does It Mean to ‘Take Action’ With Global Citizen?